LumingSun/ML4DB-paper-list/README.md

 * The Case for NLP-Enhanced Database Tuning: Towards Tuning Tools that "Read the Manual" (VLDB 2021)
 * CGPTuner: a Contextual Gaussian Process Bandit Approach for the Automatic Tuning of IT Configurations Under Varying Workload Conditions (VLDB 2021)
 * ResTune: Resource Oriented Tuning Boosted by Meta-Learning for Cloud Databases (SIGMOD 2021)
+* KML: Using Machine Learning to Improve Storage Systems (arXiv 2021)
 ### Physical Design
 #### Learned structure
 * Stacked Filters: Learning to Filter by Structure (VLDB 2021)